CabotMC/Aidoneus/README.md

 ### Installing Plugins

-To install a plugin, drag it's DLL into the plugins folder.
+To install a plugin, place it's DLL into the plugins folder.
 If using the `docker-compose.yml` given above, there will be a directory named `plugins` which they can be placed into.

-You may also drag non-plugin DLLs into the plugins folder, and they will be loaded into the runtime.
+You may also place non-plugin DLLs into the plugins folder, and they will be loaded into the runtime.

 ## Plugin Development